-Are you a researcher or practitioner in the built environment hoping to create knowledge and applied research results that are actionable?
+Are you a researcher or practitioner in the built environment hoping to create actionable knowledge and applied research results?
 Then the city-wide Town+Gown program can help.

 What Town+Gown Can Do for You